avinaxhroy/Vanderwaals/README.md

   - Both screens simultaneously

 - **Smart Crop**: Intelligent image cropping using saliency detection to focus on interesting regions
+- **Samsung Optimized**: Dedicated "Keep-Alive" service with `SamsungPowerHelper` to bypass aggressive One UI battery restrictions on S23+ devices.

 ### 📊 History & Analytics